Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: Firm Networks at Competitive Equilibrium

 for which some amount of substitutability is present.
-Indeed, halving the quantity $Q_{ik}$ of input $k$ can be compensated by multiplying the input of $\ell$ by $2^{a_{ik}/a_{i\ell}}$.
+Indeed, halving the quantity $x_{ik}$ of input $k$ can be compensated by multiplying the input of $\ell$ by $2^{a_{ik}/a_{i\ell}}$, where the $a_{ij}$ describes the amount of substitutability between the goods in the production of $i$.

-Although our dynamical model applies to any production function, and is not restricted to the CES family specified above, we will illustrate our general arguments using the special case of a Leontief production function with constant return to scale ($b=1$), as its simplicity allows for equilibrium conditions to be worked out explicitly.
+Although our dynamical model applies to any production function, and is not restricted to the CES family specified above, we will for the sake of simplicity illustrate our general arguments using the special case of a Leontief production function with constant return to scale ($b=1$), as equilibrium conditions can be solved explicitly.
+However, the general phenomenology of the model does not depend on this specific choice and applies to a broad family of production functions.